keu/docs/tutorials/overview.md

 description: 'Use tutorials and guides to make the most out of Airflow and Astronomer.'
 ---

 Learn how to write data pipelines and become an expert on data orchestration.
-These tutorials provide step-by-step instructions for both basic and advanced use cases on Apache Airflow and Astro.
+These tutorials provide step-by-step instructions for both basic and advanced use cases specific to Apache Airflow and Astro.

 ## Tutorials